ronnieholm/FSharp-onion-architecture-sample/docs/architecture-decision-records/0007-error-value-propagation-within-core/index.md

 where `BusinessError` is any error returned by the domain layer.

-Inside the domain layer we would do as follows and have the application layer map errors to the `AddBasicTaskDetailsToStoryError` type:
+Inside the domain layer we could do as follows and have the application layer map errors to the `AddBasicTaskDetailsToStoryError` type:

 ```fsharp